AliWisam/Marketplace_research/DECENTRALAND.md

 - **_Staking :_**

-  - It does not offer staking for NFTs but you can stake your mana to earn man
+  - It does not offer staking for NFTs but you can stake your mana to earn mana

   <br>